-If you are interested in buying, holding and/or selling cryptocurrencies, you’re going to need a wallet to hold your digital coins.
+If you are interested in buying, trading, holding and/or selling cryptocurrencies, you’re going to need a wallet to hold your digital coins.

 There are many digital wallets out there with various levels of security.
 Just like the liquidity of fiat money, certain digital wallets make your digital coins less accessible and potentially safer than others.
 The more exposed and accessible online, the more there is a potential for theft.